RafaelGSS/blog/priv/posts/08-diagnostics-channel-is-landed.md

 APM Vendors usually monkey patch every key module to capture the information which `diagnostics_channel` simply publishes as events.
 Monkey patching generally creates many additional costly closures and can be fragile so it's much safer to rely on more intentional events.

+Monkey patching has two major problems: creating closures around everything makes everything slow, and it's also very fragile patches that can easily miss something and break the functionality.
+With diagnostics_channel, it should never break the publishing API and the overhead should be extremely minimal.

 ## Usage

 That is a simple api, let's see some examples: